-Today is Veterans Day.
-Although, I’ve never served in the military, there is not a day that goes by that I don’t think of all the sacrifices our brave soldiers have made to allow me and the hundreds of millions of people in the USA and abroad, to live the lives we live.
-I try to pay them back as often as possible, including either giving my upgrade away to soldiers or upgrading them next to me using my miles/points.
+It’s Veterans Day and although I’ve never served in the military, there’s not a day that goes by that I don’t think of all the sacrifices our brave soldiers have made to allow me and the hundreds of millions of people in the USA and abroad, to live the lives we live.
+I try to show my gratitude as often as possible, including either giving my upgrade to soldiers or upgrading them next to me using my miles and points.
+READ: Travel Tip: Give Your Upgrade to a Soldier

-So in honor of Veterans Day, today’s tip offers up 48 ways to honor veterans and military, including when you travel:
+So in honor of Veterans Day, here are some ways to honor Veterans and active military, including when you travel:

 1. Attend a Veterans Day event.